g-reig/g-reig.github.io/_posts/2020-07-2-stapler-1-writeup.md

 <h1>FTP Anonymous Login</h1>
 Port 21 has a ftp server with anonymous access configured, as shown in the Nmap output.
 ![FTP Nmap output](ftpNmap.png)
-Just from connecting we get a possible user (Harry) and using user = anonymous and any password we get anonymous access, with allows use to read a file with two possible usernames (Elly and John).
+Just from connecting we get a possible user (Harry) and using user = anonymous and any password we get anonymous access, with allows us to read a file with two possible usernames (Elly and John).
 ![FTP Anon 1](ftpAnon1.png)
 ![FTP Anon 2](ftpAnon2.png)
 {% highlight c %}